MSc Community Health Studies (Specialist Practitioner District Nursing)

 This district nursing course is fully funded by the Welsh Government for the first two years and gives you a comprehensive and thorough understanding of the contemporary primary and community health agenda.
-It will support your progression towards becoming a district nursing leader for the future.
-When you successfully complete this degree, you will have the NMC recordable specialist practice qualification in Community Health District Nursing.

 District nursing means working collaboratively with patients, family, carers, other community nurses, health professionals and individuals from both statutory and voluntary organisations.
 As such, this course will enhance your leadership skills and encourage reflective inquiry, self-awareness, assertiveness and critical thinking skills.
 Excellence in case load management is also fostered.

 During the first year of study, you will undertake three core modules.